osmandapp/web/main/docs/user/navigation/route-navigation.md

 #### Select engine type

-If you have selected the engine type in the [vehicle parameters](../personal/profiles/#vehicle-parameters), the CO2 footprint data will be displayed above the graph.
+If you have selected the engine type in the vehicle parameters<!-- Add link!!! -->, the CO2 footprint data will be displayed above the graph.

 <Tabs groupId="operating-systems">